Last Updated on February 27, 2021 by Julia Wilson

 Edith Lux is the breeder credited with changing the name from Golden Siamese to Tonkinese.
 Its name comes from the Gulf of Tonkin, which is close to Burmese and Thai (Siamese) territories.

-The legs are long and slim, and hind legs are slightly longer than the front legs.
+The Tonkinese is a medium-sized cat with a lean but muscular body.
+The legs are long and slim, and the hind legs are slightly longer than the front legs.

 The coat is short and close-lying.
 It feels silky and soft.
 The colours are midway between the Siamese and the Burmese, they have clear points, but the body is darker than that of the Siamese.
 It can come in three patterns: